Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: Data Analysis

-We use SL to obtain estimates of relevant portions of the target paramter VIMa.
-Specifically, for outcome regression and CATE estimation, we construct a SL library with a linear model, a generalized additive model~\cite{HastieGAMA1986}, a gradient boosting model~\cite{ChenXSTBA2016}, a random forest model~\cite{WrightRFIRM2017}, a multivariate adaptive regression splines model~\cite{FriedmanMARSM1991} and a HAL model.
-For the propensity score estimation, since it is a radomized trial, we use a simplified SL library with only a linear model, a gradient boosting model and a multivariate adaptive regression splines model.
-As for the choice of metalearners, we use non-negtive least squares~\cite{LingSLSPD1977} for continuous response variables and nonlinear optimization via augmented Lagrange~\cite{TseIALQ1997} for discrete response variables.
-We use 10-fold cross-validation scheme for al SL models.
-In addition, to obtain more robust estimtes from the data, we follow the sample splitting scheme proposed in \cite{HinesVIMHA2022} to obtain cross-validated SL estimates. \\
+We use SL to obtain estimates of relevant portions of the target parameter VIMa.
+Specifically, for outcome regression and CATE estimation, we construct a SL library with a linear model, a generalized additive model~\citep{HastieGAMA1986}, a gradient boosting model~\citep{ChenXSTBA2016}, a random forest model~\citep{WrightRFIRM2017}, a multivariate adaptive regression splines model~\citep{FriedmanMARSM1991} and a HAL model.
+For the propensity score estimation, since it is a randomized trial, we use a simplified SL library with only a linear model, a gradient boosting model and a multivariate adaptive regression splines model.
+As for the choice of metalearners, we use non-negative least squares~\citep{LingSLSPD1977} for continuous response variables and nonlinear optimization via augmented Lagrange~\citep{TseIALQ1997} for discrete response variables.
+We use 10-fold cross-validation scheme for all SL models.
+In addition, given the dimensions of the data, to obtain more robust estimates, we follow the sample splitting scheme proposed in~\cite{HinesVIMHA2022} to obtain cross-validated SL estimates. \\

 Figure~\ref{p7} shows the VIMa estimates with EE and TMLE methods respectively.
 The ranking of variables using these two methods are similar.
-Both estimator agree that the CD4 count at the baseline is the most important covariate in the sense that it explains most treatment heterogeneity, beyond that already explained by the other covariates.
+Both estimators agree that the CD4 count at the baseline is the most important covariate in the sense that it explains most treatment heterogeneity, beyond that already explained by the other covariates.
 This finding is consistent with the findings with VIMb parameter in~\cite{HinesVIMHA2022}.
 However, it remains inconclusive given the wide confidence intervals of both EE and TMLE for CD4 VIMa.
 Also, observe that the VIMa TMLE for all other covariates are very close to zero, which suggests potential homogeneity among these subgroups.
-A number of VIMa EE are negative , which is theoretically impossible as the true value of VIMa should always be non-negative given the definition.
+A number of VIMa estimates from the EE method are negative , which is theoretically impossible as the true value of VIMa should always be non-negative given the definition.
 The second observation reflect that it is necessary to use a plug-in estimator such as TMLE to make sure the global constraint of the target parameter will always be respected.
-The analysis results with DR-learner reflect similar observations so we attached it in the Appendix D.
+The analysis results with DR-learner reflect similar observations so we attached it in the Appendix.